 You need to keep updated records, a detailed business history, and a sales portfolio at the ready.
 In addition, you should determine the market and your prospects.
 You and your attorney must evaluate your options and make the best selection for the long-term so that you choose the best person to buy and run your business.

-Your attorney will draft the proper documents to bind buyers and will assist with formulating the team necessary to determining the best valuation method, along with consultation regarding other details such as the terms of payment, equipment, real estate, and insurance components of the plan.
+Your attorney will draft the proper documents to bind buyers and will assist with formulating the team necessary to determine the best valuation method, along with consultation regarding other details such as the terms of payment, equipment, real estate, and insurance components of the plan.

 Plus, you should be ready to stay on for a period of time as a consultant to help with an orderly transition to the new owner if asked.